-These cells may be from an autologous or allogeneic source and should be reported in the Cell Therapy forms e.g. CAR-T cell therapy.
+These cells may be from an autologous or allogeneic source.
+These procedures will be reported in the Cell Therapy forms when made available, e.g. CART-T cell therapy.

 Date format: All dates are formatted as dd/mm/yyyy

 FORMS